 The warehouse shipment document is removed, which indicates that the involved warehouse activities are completed.
 Next, verify that the sales order has been processed.

-10. Choose the Lightbulb that opens the Tell Me feature icon, enter Sales Orders, and then choose the related link
+Choose the icon, enter Sales Orders, and then choose the related link

 Notice that the Quantity Shipped field contains the full quantity on both lines.